 - Don’t Label Them – Try to avoid describing them as a fussy eater when they can hear you, they’ll decide that’s what they are and stick to it.

 So that’s why we stay relaxed about our daughter’s fussy eating and the rules we follow to keep the pressure off.
-I’d love to hear how you manage picky eating in your house.
+You might also like this post about fussy eating in older children.

 Enjoyed this post?
 Why not pin it for Later!